There are a variety of herbs and spices that are baby-friendly. Let’s take a look at them.

 The best way to nurture flavor receptors is to expose them to various tastes as early as possible.
 This, in turn, encourages them to try new foods as they grow older.

-The process much earlier than you think.
+The process is much earlier than you think.
 Even while in the mother’s womb, babies can taste their mother is eating through amniotic fluid.
 Breast milk takes on flavors of the mother’s daily diet, which familiarizes the baby with tastes and flavors.

 Why aren’t the babies given exposure to herbs and spices when it’s their turn to start eating table food.